Duke vs. Iona Predictions & Picks - Women's NCAA Tournament First Round

 Duke Performance Insights

-- The Blue Devils outscore opponents by 12.3 points per game (scoring 63.1 points per game to rank 226th in college basketball while giving up 50.8 per outing to rank second in college basketball) and have a +383 scoring differential overall.
+- The Blue Devils have a +383 scoring differential, topping opponents by 12.3 points per game.
+They're putting up 63.1 points per game to rank 226th in college basketball and are allowing 50.8 per outing to rank second in college basketball.

-- Offensively, Duke is scoring 60.2 points per game this year in conference action.
-To compare, its overall average (63.1 points per game) is 2.9 PPG higher.
+- Defensively Duke has been worse at home this season, allowing 50.3 points per game, compared to 50.2 when playing on the road.

-- Duke cedes 50.3 points per game in home games, compared to 50.2 in away games.
+- The Blue Devils have been putting up 52.8 points per game in their last 10 times on the court, an average that's much lower than the 63.1 they've scored over the course of the 2022-23 campaign.

-- The Blue Devils' offense has been much worse over their last 10 games, putting up 52.8 points a contest compared to the 63.1 they've averaged this season.
+- The Lady Gaels have a +288 scoring differential, topping opponents by 9.0 points per game.
+They're putting up 63.4 points per game, 213th in college basketball, and are giving up 54.4 per contest to rank 12th in college basketball.

 © 2023 Data Skrive.
 All rights reserved.